bhubie/talks/blazor-render-modes/slides/slides.md

 (CLICK)

-I honestly dont have a good answer but what I have thought off is in the case where you are doing Client side rendering via Web assmebly, and you are wanting a Fast interactvity.
+[click] I honestly dont have a good answer but what I have thought off is in the case where you are doing Client side rendering via Web assmebly, and you are wanting a Fast interactvity.

 - In that case Auto might be a good option.
 I would definatly sprinkle it in in certain pages to see if it is worth it as you wuld then have the server tax since the first connection is Ineractive Server.